thanigai-cs/Policies/AWS/config/custom/README.md

-CoreStack Classification & Sub Classification of Config Rules
+CoreStack Classification & Sub Classification reference

 	Security - When the classification is mentioned as Security, then sub_classification must be one of the following
 		• Access
 		• Data
 		• Network
 		• Host
 		• Application
 		• End Point protection
 		• Logging
 		• Monitoring
 	Cost - When the classification is mentioned as “Cost”, then sub_classification must be one of the following
 		• Utilization
 	Operation - When the classification is mentioned as “Operation”, then sub_classification must be one of the following
 		• Performance
 		• Availability
 		• Standards

 Sample csmetadata.json

+Example 1:

 	{
 	"description": "Sample1: Test AWS ACM Certificate Expiration Check",